sluukkonen/possu/README.md

 }
 ```

-Here, we use Possu's `sql` tagged template literal for constructing the
+Here we use Possu's `sql` tagged template literal for constructing the
-queries while `query` and `queryMaybeOne` functions contain the necessary
+queries, while `query` and `queryMaybeOne` functions contain the necessary
 code for selecting the correct amount of rows from the result set.

 In the `getUserNames` function, possu automatically unwraps the `name` column